 Compared to most people, those working as an Environmental Engineering Technician tend to value Support, Working Conditions, and Achievement.

 Most importantly, Environmental Engineering Technicians very strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Environmental Engineering Technicians moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

-Lastly, Environmental Engineering Technicians moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Environmental Engineering Technicians moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Environmental Engineering Technicians must consistently demonstrate qualities such as cooperation, attention to detail, and integrity.

 Below, you'll find a list of qualities typically required of Environmental Engineering Technicians, ranked by importance:

 Many Environmental Engineering Technicians will have a four-year bachelor's degree, but some do not.